Control, Generate, Augment: A Scalable Framework for Multi-Attribute Text Generation: Evaluation

-We train our model to generate sentences by controlling one, two or three attributes simultaneously.
+We train our model to generate sentences of maximally 20 tokens by controlling one, two or three attributes simultaneously.
 The sentences are generated by the decoder as described in Equation \ref{eq:eq2}.
-In Table \ref{tab:tensesent} we illustrate some examples of sentences where we controlled two attributes, \textsc{Sentiment} and \textsc{Verb Tense}, at the same time.
-Table \ref{tab:tsn} presents sentences where the model controls three attributes simultaneously.
-Moreover, example sentences of controlling single attributes can be found in the supplementary material.
+We chose to set the maximum sentence length to 20 tokens in this work, since (a) it is considerably more than previous approaches (e.g., \newcite{hu2017toward} presented a max length of 15 tokens), and (b) it covers more than the 99th percentile of the sentence lengths in the datasets used, which is 16.4 tokens per sentence for YELP and 14.0 for IMDB.
+In Table \ref{tab:tensesent} we illustrate some examples of sentences where the model controls two attributes, \textsc{Sentiment} and \textsc{Verb Tense}.
+Table \ref{tab:tsn} shows sentences where the model controls three attributes simultaneously.
+Sentences with single controlled attributes can be found in the supplementary material (\ref{suppl:sents}).

 \paragraph{Experimental Setting}